 Some may call this fashion...

-Of course, these issues should have been brought to your attention beforehand, but if they are not you may find you need to change the company uniform for that employee.
-Be sure when issuing a uniform, you consider supplying your workers with a one to two week supply for ease of laundering.
+Of course, these issues should have been brought to your attention beforehand.
+If they are not you may find you need to supply new company uniform for that employee.
+Be sure you consider supplying your workers with a one to two week supply for ease of laundering.

-Some companies launder uniforms off-site for employees and employees come to work each day and pick up a fresh uniform and return it at the end of the day, which can reduce non-compliance as well.
-Although, it is worth bearing in mind this can leave employees feeling a little impersonalised.
+Some companies launder uniforms for employees.
+Employees come to work each day and pick up a fresh uniform and return it at the end of the day.
+This can reduce non-compliance as well, but may be beyond your company's means.

 When ordering uniforms for you business, make sure you do not make these common mistakes.
-Ensure compliance by encouraging and managing uniform responsibilities, and ensure you determine who is responsible for maintaining your company's uniform policy.
+Ensure compliance by encouraging and managing uniform responsibilities.
+Don't forget to determine who is responsible for maintaining your company's uniform policy.